 The American Hollywood director, James Cameron, visited Zhangjiajie and was deeply attracted by the amazing scenery.
 So he used the pictures taken in Zhangjiajie for his famous 3D film, Avatar.
 The floating mountain in the film is the Qiankun Pillar in Zhangjiajie.
-Because of the film, it was later renamed "Hallelujah".
+Because of the film, it was later renamed "Halleluyah".

-In 2006, the Russian Air Force performed their acrobatic flight skills over Tianmen Mountain, Zhangjiajie, which brought worldwide fame for both the city and the scenic area.
+In 2006 the Russian Air Force performed their acrobatic flight skills over Tianmen Mountain, Zhangjiajie, which brought worldwide fame for both the city and the scenic area.

 Zhangjiajie National Forest Park is one of several national parks within Wulingyuan Scenic Area.
 Wulingyuan Scenic Area consists of four parts: Zhangjiajie National Forest Park, Yangjiajie Natural Reserve Area, Suoxiyu Scenic Area, and Tianzishan Scenic Area.
 It covers an area of 369 square kilometers.
 In 1992 Wulingyuan Scenic Area was listed as a World Natural Heritage Site by UNESCO.

 Besides Wulingyuan Scenic Area, there is also Jinbian Stream (Golden Whip Stream), Yellow Stone Stronghold (Huangshi Village), Yuanjiajie, Tianmen Mountain, Puguang Temple, Mengdong River, and the famous Phoenix Town is not far.

-Glass Skywalk in Tianmen Mountain —try it and you will feel like you are walking in the sky.
+Glass Skywalk in Tianmen Mountain — Try it and you will feel like you are walking in the sky.
 It is very exciting!

-Jinbian Stream (Golden Whip Stream) —it is one of the most beautiful parts of Zhangjiajie National Forest Park.
+Jinbian Stream (Golden Whip Stream) — It is one of the most beautiful parts of Zhangjiajie National Forest Park.
 It was where the Mountain of Flowers and Fruits in the TV play series A Journey to the West was filmed.

-Yellow Stone Stronghold (Huangshi Village) —you can see the peak forest there.
+Yellow Stone Stronghold (Huangshi Village) — You can see the peak forest there.

 A ticket to Wulingyuan Scenic Area is valid for three days.
 It is a comprehensive ticket, which costs 248 yuan (about USD 40) and includes a three-day park pass, free rides on the internal bus system, and insurance.

 Students under 25 years old with valid student ID (this also applies to foreigners if you show your passport) can buy student tickets for 160 yuan (plus an additional 3 yuan for the insurance).
 You can also get a discounted ticket if you are 60 or over.
 Just show your passport to prove your age.

+From April to June, it is the rainy season in Zhangjiajie.
+The road will be slippery and the mountains will be covered by extensive fog, which gives it an enchanting atmosphere.
 There is heavy fog in the park in the rainy season (April–June).
 The forest park is usually very humid during this period.
-Besides, there can be a big temperature gap within one day.
+There can be a big temperature difference within one day.
 In early morning or late afternoon, it can be 18°C (64°F).
 However, at noon, it can rise up to 30°C (80°F).

 Zhangjiajie Hehua International Airport has flights to Hong Kong, Macau, Seoul and Busan in Korea, as well as to Fukuoka and Osaka in Japan.

-However, some of the cities, such as Shenzhen, Tianjin, and Xiamen, only have flights available every three or four days, not every day.
+For domestic cities, there are daily direct flights to and from Beijing, Shanghai, Guangzhou, Xi'an, Shenyang, and Changsha.
+However some cities, such as Shenzhen, Tianjin, and Xiamen, only have flights available every three or four days.
 If it is not convenient to fly to Zhangjiajie directly, you can go via Changsha as a transit city.

 There are limited trains going to Zhangjiajie directly.
 You can go via Changsha where there are more options for you to choose to get to Zhangjiajie.
 For example, train, bus or flight.
+See Zhangjiajie Transportation.

 The roads from the airport to the scenic area are winding mountain roads.
 Visitors who suffer from carsickness are recommended to take some medication in advance, or to ask the driver to slow down the speed.